 SKYFOLD operable walls is remarkably compact.
 In many instances, depending on the height of the wall, a folding ratio from 1:5 to 1:10 is achieved.
 This remarkable feature allows SKYFOLD operable walls to be stored in most existing ceiling spaces.

-For more information, refer to the Design Charts in the Design Integration
+For more information, refer to the Dimension Charts in the Resources

 What are the electrical requirements of SKYFOLD operable walls?

 SKYFOLD operable walls requires a three-phase power supply commonly available in all buildings.

 How is access achieved between rooms divided by SKYFOLD operable walls?